byu-cpe/ecen520_student/tx_download/tx_download.md

 Instructions for downloading your design can be found [here](../resources/download.md).

 Use the "Putty" tool to send characters from your board to the computer.
-There is a tutorial on [Putty](https://byu-cpe.github.io/ecen320/tutorials/other/01_putty_setup/) that can help you run this tool.
+There is a tutorial on [Putty](https://byu-cpe.github.io/ecen320/tutorials/lab_computers/putty/) that can help you run this tool.
 After generating a bitstream, download your bitstream and make sure your transmitter bitstream works with a terminal emulator.
 You may want to view an [ASCII Table](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg) to test a variety of characters.

+Make sure you try both bitfiles and configure putty to operate with each bitfile separately.
+Your bitfiles will be downloaded and verified as part of the grading process.

 <!--
 (didn't work for me)